gitlabhq/gitlab-runner/README.md

 It is up to a project maintainer to decide if an issue is actually a support/configuration question.
-Before closing the issue the maintainer should leave a reason why this a support/configuration question, to make it clear to the issue author.
+Before closing the issue the maintainer should leave a reason why this is a support/configuration question, to make it clear to the issue author.
 They should also leave a comment using [our template](https://gitlab.com/gitlab-org/gitlab-runner/blob/master/PROCESS.md#support-requests-and-configuration-questions) before closing the issue.
-The issue author has every right to disagree and reopen the issue and discuss the issue further.
+The issue author has every right to disagree and reopen the issue for further discussion.

 ### Contributing to documentation